Financial Disclosures about Guarantors and Issuers of Guaranteed Securities and Affiliates Whose Securities Collateralize a Registrant’s Securities

 Pricing Disclosure in the Fixed Income Markets

-FINRA is issuing this Notice to announce publication on its website of Frequently Asked Questions (FAQ) relating to enhanced confirmation disclosure requirements for corporate and agency debt securities pursuant to FINRA Rule 2232.
-The new requirements are scheduled to take effect on May 14, 2018.
+FINRA issued Regulatory Notice 17-24 to announce publication on its website of Frequently Asked Questions (FAQ) relating to enhanced confirmation disclosure requirements for corporate and agency debt securities pursuant to FINRA Rule 2232.
+The new requirements took effect on May 14, 2018.

 • FINRA Regulatory Notice 17-24 (July 2017): FINRA Issues Guidance on the Enhanced Confirmation Disclosure Requirements in Rule 2232 for Corporate and Agency Debt Securities